andlo/mycroft-skills-list-gitbook/skills/skill-platform-patch.MycroftAI.md

 ### _skill-platform-patch.MycroftAI_
 ## Description:
 Some of the earliest shipping Mark 1 devices require this platform patch in order to begin automatically updating.
-You can tell if you need the patch by following this guide:
-Hey Mycroft, install version checker
+You can tell if you need the patch by following this guide Hey Mycroft, install version checker
 "Attempting to install"
 wait a minute